ChristinaNikolova/Recipes-React/README.md

  - Repository Pattern

 ## Application Configurations
- - Check connection string in appsettings.json.
-If you don't use SQLEXPRESS you should replace "Server=.\SQLEXPRESS..." with "Server=.;...".
+ 1. Create appsettings.json file in Data.Recipe.Data.

+    - Add your Connection String

+ 2. Create one more appsettings.json file in Web.Recipe.WebApi.

+    - Add your Connection String
- - Add your own secret (needed for generating JWT for authentication) in appsettings.json.

- - "JwtSettings": { "Secret": "Your secret here" }
+    - Add your own secret (needed for generating JWT for authentication) in format: "JwtSettings": { "Secret": "Your secret here" }

 ## :framed_picture: Screen Shoots